Application site for Summer 2022 is now open.

-Both programs can be completed through a mix of residential summer sessions (two summer institutes), in class courses, and online learning (which can be supplemented by regular on-campus classes).
+Both programs can normally be completed through a mix of residential summer sessions (two mandatory on-campus summer institutes for the MPNL, and one mandatory summer institute for the DPNL) and in class courses (when permitted), and online learning (which can be supplemented by regular on-campus classes).
+Dates for the Summer 2022 summer institute will be announced soon.

 The following are a list of required documents for applications to be considered complete: